vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 enabled](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/)
 as a beta in Kubernetes 1.23.
 Otherwise, you must enable the feature-gate first before it can be used.
 The documentation for [debug containers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container) use examples to demonstrate how to use `debug containers`.
-It is included ias follows, along with content aligning to this article.
+It is included as follows, along with content aligning to this article.

 Ephemeral containers are similar to regular containers.
 The difference is that they are